kimjoar/ttm4130/Sammendrag.markdown

 * The logic on the SCP is created using the SCE.
 * Enhet som styrer tjenesten.
 * Inneholder tjenestestyringslogikk som avgjør hvordan en innkommende henvendelse skal tolkes, hvilke parametre som trenger å hentes inn gjennom oppslag i SDP, og hvordan den videre gang blir.
+* The SSP contains Detection Capability to detect requests for IN services.
+It also contains capabilities to communicate with other PEs containing SCF, such as SCP, and to respond to instructions from the other PEs.
+* In case of external Service Data Point (SDP) the SCF can access data through a signalling network.
+* The SDP may be in the same network as the SCP, or in another network.

 ### Service Data Function (SDF) or Service Data Point (SDP)